seltmann/2017-04-21-ucsb/_episodes/ggplot-lesson.md

 # Getting Started:

 Let's install and load our `ggplot2` package.
-We might also use our `dPlyr` skills later in this lesson, so lets make sure we have that package ready to go to.
+We'll aslo be using some plyr here.

 ~~~
-install.packages("ggplot2", dependencies = TRUE)
+install.packages("ggplot2")
 library(ggplot2)
 library(dplyr)
 ~~~